chintunglin/nextrngbook/docs/quick_start.md

 ## Create DX generators

-NextRNGBook provides the `create_dx32` function to initialize a specific RNG from the DX generator family, which includes over 4,000 built-in RNGs.
+NextRNGBook provides the `create_dx32` function to initialize a specific DX generator from the DX generator family, which includes over 4,000 built-in DX generators.
-By calling this function, you can create an instance of a 32-bit uniform DX generator that can be used for further operations.
+By calling this function, you can create an instance of a 32-bit DX generator that can be used for further operations.

 ```python